Florida exam calculator

 What is the biggest mixed closing math trap?+

 The biggest trap is using the same base for every line item.
 Deed stamps and commission use sale price.
-Mortgage stamps and intangible tax use loan amount.
+Mortgage stamps use loan amount.
+Intangible tax uses the taxable secured obligation, which is usually the loan amount in exam-style mortgage stems.
 Proration uses time and daily rate.

 Should I add buyer and seller costs together?+